iron-io/docs/worker/reference/payload/index.md

 ## Get Payload in a Worker

-If payload is specified on worker queue or schedule store it in the database.
+When payload is specified during *queue* or *schedule*, then it is stored in the database.
-Before worker will be launched in our [environment](worker/reference/environment) the payload is put to the instance as file.
-The payload is stored in a file in the worker's directory when the worker is queued, and the location of that file is passed to the worker using the `-payload` command line flag.
+Before your worker is launched in the IronWorker [environment](worker/reference/environment), this payload is then stored in your worker's runtime directory.
+The location of that file is passed to the worker using the `-payload` command line flag.

 To get the contents of your payload, you need to:

 1. Read the `-payload` flag using `ARGV` (or whatever your language uses to read command line flags)
 2. Open and read the file specified by the `-payload`> flag
 3. Parse the contents of the file (for example, if you encoded the payload when queuing the task)

-Workers which use `ruby` and `php` runtime have more possibilities to access the payload.
+Workers that use either `ruby` or `php` runtimes have more possibilities to access the payload.

 #### Access to a Payload in Ruby Runtime

-When worker is in Ruby it has access to special methods to obtain payload.
+Ruby workers have access to special methods to obtain the payload.

 <div class="language ruby">
 {% highlight ruby %}